jmguerreroh/rslidar_sdk/README.md

 + The ROS support,
 + The ROS2 support,

-To get point cloud through ROS/ROS2,  please just use this SDK.
+To get the point cloud through ROS/ROS2, please just use this SDK.

 To integrate the Lidar driver into your projects, please use the rs_driver.

-### 1.1 LiDAR Supported
+### 1.1.
+LiDAR Supported

 - RS-LiDAR-16
 - RS-LiDAR-32